RemixVSL/iomemory-vsl4/README.md

 when running a distribution like Ubuntu / Arch / Fedora / ProxMox which all supply newer kernels than supported.

-## Current version
-The current driver version is derived from iomemory-vsl-4.3.7.1205, and has gone through rigorous rewriting and cleaning of redundant, unused, and old code.
-This driver is aimed to support Linux kernels from 5.0 and upwards.

 ### Releases
 We've abandoned the notion of releases, Generally `main` should be checked out. `main` is completely backwards compatible for all **5**, and **6** kernels.
 The latest working tested kernel is **6.9**.